eabbadessa/Ritewing-cg-s/README.md

 MiniDrakExt 55"	7/8" to 1" in front of the forward spar cap

+MiniDrakExt 55" Boomer 5/8 in front of spar cap

 Nano Drak molded 28" 17mm in front of spar cap but some say 12mm is better.

 Nano Drak molded 28" Boomer 2mm in front of spar cap